-If you just need to assemble a quick little format for a more-or-less normal monitor to a resolution other than the standard Silicon Graphics® formats, see "Simple Video Formats Using Templates" on page xv.
+If you just need to assemble a quick little format for a more-or-less normal monitor to a resolution similar to the standard Silicon Graphics formats, see "Simple Video Formats Using Templates" on page xv.

-On the other hand, if you have a special monitor that requires special timing, you will need to learn the detailed language of the compiler described in "Detailed Video Formats Using Native Compiler Language" on page xv.
+On the other hand, if you have a special monitor that requires special timing, see "Detailed Video Formats Using Native Compiler Language" on page xvi.